 What to make of Bad Lieutenant: Port of Call New Orleans?
 This thematic remake of Abel Ferrara’s 1992 picture Bad Lieutenant, which starred Harvey Keitel in one of his best performances, comes from the obsession-obsessed director Werner Herzog, and it boasts one of the best performances from its star, Nicolas Cage.
 Connected to the Ferrara film only by its title and the portrayal of a drug-addicted policeman, Herzog takes an entirely different approach to the subject matter.
 Instead of punishing the audience with a relentless sense of Christian guilt on a cinematic road to Hell, Herzog explores the enduring and very real lunacy of corruption and addiction.

 Cage’s New Orleans cop Terence McDonagh earns himself a promotion and a permanently disjointed back in the first scene, when during Hurricane Katrina he risks himself to save a jailed prisoner from drowning in putrid floodwaters.
 Months later, McDonagh is a Lieutenant Detective.
 His right shoulder hangs asymmetrically lower than his left, and his body and mind are permanently contorted by his ever-present pain.
-McDonagh’s addiction to Vicodin wears down his tolerance, leading to hefty uses of cocaine and other narcotics.
+McDonagh’s addiction to Vicodin wears down his tolerance, leading to hefty use of cocaine and other narcotics.
 Imagine TV’s Dr. House with a gun and an unlimited backstage pass to the corrupt streets of post-Katrina New Orleans, multiply that by a thousand, and you’ll have at least a vague concept of where McDonagh’s character derives his motivation.

 That Herzog shows his audience the origins of McDonagh’s increasingly warped behavior makes Cage’s character more sympathetic than Keitel’s origination, but no less a monster.
 Ferrara’s film began with Keitel already well into his drug habit.
 Herzog shows us, if only for a moment, that McDonagh is a duty-bound cop who, even while trying to balance his cocaine highs and heroin lows, still tries to reinforce the law.
 Of course, he ignores the law himself, exploiting the power of his position at every turn.
 But in him exists a foundational morality that shows its shame-ridden head amid his horrible crimes.